MasterCloudApps-Projects/REST-gRPC-GraphQL/docs/usage/contract.md

 ```

 #### Note on Versioning
 When it comes to versioning, according to [Roy Fielding keynote on Evolve'13][], the best practice for versioning a REST API is not to version it.
 REST is already defined as a state machine (HATEOAS) where each state can be dynamic and each transition can be redirected (linked).
-So instead of agreeing on an interface, to change the state, client software should only need to _follow_ the apropriate links (as we humans do when we use a web).
+So instead of agreeing on an interface, to change the state, client software should only need to _follow_ the appropriate links (as we humans do when we use a web).
 But still, [an API might need updates which break backwards compatibility][API Change Strategy] (like fixing a typo in a schema).

 ### REST-Like
 Although Hypermedia is a very powerful tool, most developers choose a different approach when the consumer of the API is another application that wants to provide its own experience to the final user.
 Here, URIs are no longer opaque, but constructed by the client.
 This is often known as _REST-Like_, _so-called REST_ or simply _OpenAPI_, and basically it is a _resource-oriented_ RPC Web API, just like gRPC, but unlike gRPC, in _REST-Like_ the underlying transport protocol, HTTP, is exposed to the client.